- Search The Registry

 Born in Petersburg, Virginia, Louis Bernard Anderson moved to Washington, D.C., in 1889 to work in journalism as an exchange reader and journalist.
-At some point he was employed by the newspaperman Major Moses P. Handy; when Handy was appointed promoter general of the World's Columbian Exposition in 1892, he would follow him to Chicago as his assistant.
+At some point, he was employed by newspaperman Major Moses P. Handy; when Handy was appointed promoter general of the World's Columbian Exposition in 1892, he would follow him to Chicago as his assistant.
 After the Exposition, Anderson worked as a secretary for Buffalo Bill Cody following the showman's Wild West Show to its ranch in North Platte, Nebraska.

 A Republican, Anderson was elected to represent Chicago's 2nd ward in 1917 after his predecessor Oscar Stanton De Priest.
-Throughout the 1920s he was a prominent ally of mayor William Hale Thompson and served as his floor leader in the Council.
-In 1921, when R. E. Parker of the Chicago Advocate confronted Thompson with the problems of 20,000 unemployed Blacks and charged that the 2nd ward was full of graft and corruption, Anderson defended the mayor, calling Parker a "troublemaker among his own people", In 1922 he had architects build his house at 3800 S. Calumet; the surrounding area would take on the name of this house Bronzeville.
+Throughout the 1920s, he was a prominent ally of mayor William Hale Thompson and served as his floor leader in the Council.
+In 1921, when R. E. Parker of the Chicago Advocate confronted Thompson with the problems of 20,000 unemployed Blacks and charged that the 2nd ward was full of graft and corruption, Anderson defended the mayor, calling Parker a "troublemaker among his people," In 1922 he had architects build his house at 3800 S. Calumet; the surrounding area would take on the name of this house Bronzeville.